Book of Isaiah : Introduction to Isaiah 7-12GOD’S ENCOURAGEMENT TO THE OPPRESSED REMNANT

 In chapters 1-6 Isaiah rebukes the nation of God’s people for their sins.
 They were not to be surprised by judgment as if God had forgotten them, but on the contrary, they should expect its coming.

 Chapters 7-12 describe Ahaz’s time.
-Judgment had crept up and already swallowed up the northern kingdom along with its capital Samaria.
+Judgment had crept up and already swallowed up the northern kingdom and its capital, Samaria.
 So although this second section assumes judgment, it is in this context God sets forth His encouragement and hope to Judah’s faithful.
 God is faithful, and there would be a remnant.
-The future existence of a remnant, however, first meant a thorough purge of Judah.
+However, the future existence of a remnant first meant a thorough purge of Judah.
 This judgment, though sometimes very pronounced, should rightly be seen as the background of these chapters rather than its focus.
-Even though the sky be so vast and dark, our eyes naturally drift to the spots of light - the moon and stars.
+Even though the sky is so vast and dark, our eyes naturally drift to the spots of light - the moon and stars.

 Chapter 7